DimitarMagaranov/best-movies/README.md

 ------------

-## :wrench: How to run the project localy
+## :wrench: How to setup and run the project localy
 - Back-End (open the rest-api directory):
 1. npm install (for install the dependencies)
 2. npm run admin:import (for sedding the admin profile)